scottjs/db-sync/README.md

 # db-sync
-Helper scripts to quickly synchronise a local MySQL database with a remote database, as well prepare a local database for deployment to a remote server.
+Helper scripts to quickly synchronise a local MySQL database with a remote database, as well as prepare a local database for deployment to a remote server.